-Kairos is a new London venue and alternative members’ club focused on the social and cultural dimensions of the climate and nature crises.
+Kairos is a new London space exploring radical ideas for social and cultural change in response to the climate and nature crises.

-At Kairos, all discussion begins with the understanding that humanity is entering a period of radical transformation whether we’re ready or not.
+At Kairos all discussion begins with the assumption that humanity is entering a period of unprecedented transformation, whether we’re shaping it or merely responding.

 Events coming up